Building a Houseboat

 While thinking about ways to retire cheap I thought about the idea of retiring on a houseboat. (no, that’s not me)

-On Lake Norris in Tennessee, it will cost between $350 and $700 a month and there is a waiting list everywhere.
+On Lake Norris in Tennessee it will cost between $250 and $450 a month and there is a waiting list everywhere.
 This doesn’t include electricity or pump-outs.
-You can get a yearly pump-out contract for about $600 to $800 and the dock usually supplies the water.
+You can get a yearly pump-out contract for about $400 to $500 and the dock usually supplies the water.

 This is a sample of some of the costs at marinas and docks.
 It doesn’t include the cost of insurance.
 Just like a home, a boat should have insurance.
-Boat insurance can run $1,500 bucks a year for small size boat.
+This insurance can run $1,500 bucks a year for small size boat.
 Some insurance companies offer boat insurance as part of a larger package, so check with your homeowner’s insurance company first.
-Insurance for a DIY houseboat build may be even harder to find.

 This is a cost that will have to be added into your monthly costs.
 While it is true that boat insurance is not required, most marinas will require it.
 They don’t want you puttering in and around their million dollar yachts without the insurance to pay for the damage.
-If you lose control in docking, you might need the insurance to build a new houseboat for someone else!
+If you lose control in docking or in a high wind you might need the insurance to build a houseboat for someone else!

 Boat insurance is an interesting subject.
 Many people have reported that they simply don’t carry it.
 Many folks sailing the Pacific and the Caribbean opt to carry none.
 It eventually boils down to two questions,